prosimcorp/replika/README.md

 make docker-build docker-push
 ```

-Generate the standalone manifests to build packages for Helm
+Generate and prepare the bunch of manifests to do the release
 ```console
 make dry-run
 ```